metriics/SnakeCG/readme.md

+## Project based on framework provided in INFR-1350U.

 # Basic Usage

 To get started with the framework, you will want to add a new folder called projects in the root of the framework.
 This folder will contain all of our projects that we want to add to our solution.
 The structure for these folders is as follows: